 One possible approach would use the average percent change in biomass (or spawning stock biomass) from the three most recent years in the assessment.
 The average percent change would then be compared to a pre-defined breakpoint.
 In the figure below we have tested three potential breakpoints 3, 4, and 5 percent.
-For a 3 percent breakpoint a biomass trend would be considered stable if the percent change was between -3 percent and 3 percent change; considered increasing if the percent change was greater than 3 percent; and, decreasing if the percent change was greater than -3 percent.
-The number of years in the average, and the breakpoint selected will influence the resulting trend.
+For a 3 percent breakpoint a biomass trend would be considered stable if the percent change was between -3 percent and 3 percent change; considered increasing if the percent change was greater than 3 percent; and, decreasing if the percent change was greater than 3 percent; and the breakpoint selected will influence the resulting trend.
+For the purposes of the biological reference point approach (option D), which only has two categories for biomass trend, the stable and increasing biomass trends would both be considered a positive biomass trend and the decreasing biomass trend would be considered a negative biomass trend.